ALF Tales

 ALF Tales is a 30-minute Saturday morning animated series that aired on NBC from September 10, 1988, to December 9, 1989.
 The show is a spin-off of ALF: The Animated Series that featured characters from that series playing various characters from fairy tales.
 The fairy tale parody was usually altered for comedic effect in a manner akin to Jay Ward's "Fractured Fairy Tales".

 Plot

 The episodes were performed in the style of a resident theater company or ensemble cast where Gordon "ALF" Shumway and Rhonda would take the leading male and female roles, Larson Petty and Sloop take on villain roles, and the other characters were cast according to their characteristics.

 Many stories spoof a film genre, such as the "Cinderella" episode which is presented like an Elvis Presley film.
 Some episodes featured a "fourth wall" effect where Gordon is backstage preparing for the episode and Rob Cowan would appear drawn as a TV executive (who introduced himself as "Roger Cowan, network executive") who tries to brief Gordon on how to improve the episode.
 For instance, Cowan once told Gordon who was readying for a medieval themed episode that "less than 2% of our audience lives in the Dark Ages".

+The earlier episodes deal with the live-action ALF as he does a mailbag segment answering fan mail from fictional people.